Noshiro, Akita: Climate

 Noshiro has a humid subtropical climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-Precipitation significant throughout the year, but is heaviest from August to October.
+Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Noshiro is 11.5 C. The average annual rainfall is 1494.4 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 24.3 C, and lowest in January, at around 0.2 C.